The Mists of Avalon: Plot

-As Morgaine's unborn child grows within her, so do her feelings of anger and betrayal toward Viviane, who she believes tricked her into bearing a child to Arthur.
-Unable to stay in Avalon any longer, she leaves for the court of her aunt Morgause, queen of Lothian, where she gives birth to her son, naming him Gwydion.
+As Morgaine's unborn child grows within her, so do her feelings of anger and betrayal toward Viviane, whom she believes tricked her into bearing a child to Arthur for her own purposes.
+After considering abortion and briefly wandering into the realm of the fairies, she leaves Avalon for the court of her aunt Morgause, Queen of Lothian, where she gives birth to her son, naming him Gwydion.
 Morgause, spurred by her own and her husband Lot's ambition, tricks Morgaine into allowing her to rear Gwydion.
-To escape Lot's unwanted advances, Morgaine leaves Lothian and returns to Arthur's court as a lady-in-waiting to his queen, Gwenhwyfar.
-She does not see Gwydion again until he is grown and a Druid priest.
+Morgause uses magic to learn who his father is but promises secrecy to Morgaine.
+To escape Lot's unwanted advances, Morgaine leaves Lothian and returns to Arthur's court as a lady-in-waiting to Queen Gwenhwyfar.
+Morgaine does not see her son again until he is grown and a druid priest of Avalon.

 When Gwenhwyfar fails to produce an heir, she is convinced that God is punishing her for her sins.
 She considers her greatest sins to be her failure to persuade Arthur to outlaw pagan religious practice in Britain and her forbidden love for Galahad, Arthur's cousin and finest knight, also known as Lancelet.
 Although Lancelet reciprocates Gwenhwyfar's love, he is also Arthur's closest friend and an honorable man.
 This situation causes suffering to both Lancelet and Gwenhwyfar.
-Meanwhile, Morgaine also falls in love with Lancelet.

 On the eve of a decisive battle against the Saxons, Gwenhwyfar prevails upon Arthur to put aside Uther's Pendragon banner and replace it with her own Christian banner.
 As her religious fanaticism grows, relations between Avalon and Caerleon grow strained.
 Still, in her desperation over her failure to carry a child to term, Gwenhwyfar asks Morgaine for help, threatening to have an extramarital affair so she can become pregnant.
-In an attempt to keep Gwenhwyfar from doing so, Morgaine reveals to Gwenhwyfar that Arthur already has a son, though he does not know it.
-Later, Arthur asks Lancelet to join him and his wife in his bed to conceive a child, and to satisfy the suffering of both Gwenhwyfar and Lancelet, stating that the child would be conceived on his bed.
+In an attempt to keep Gwenhwyfar from doing so, Morgaine reveals to Gwenhwyfar that Arthur already has a son, though he does not know it; not telling her that she is the mother.
+Later, Arthur asks Lancelet to join him and his wife in his bed to conceive a child, and to satisfy the suffering of both Gwenhwyfar and Lancelet, stating that the child would be conceived on his bed and raised as his own.
 Lancelet at first refuses, but is finally convinced; however, no child is conceived even from this.